Logic: an Art of Thinking, a Branch of Mathematics

 1.1 The Aristotelian Framework

 Aristotle does not use the word “logic” in his logical and ontological writings collected in the Prior and Posterior Analytics.
-In his own words, he is concerned with “demonstrative analytical behavior (reasoning, discourse)”, which corresponds “to the current meaning of the term logic.”
+In his own words, he is concerned with “demonstrative analytical behavior (reasoning, discourse),” which corresponds “to the current meaning of the term logic.”
 (Kotarbinski [1964], p.
 5; Woods 2014).
-Posterior Analytics defines scientific knowledge:
+The Posterior Analytics define scientific knowledge as follows:

 It follows that “it is necessary that demonstrative science should be from things true, first, immediate, more known than, prior to, and the causes of the conclusion” (ibid).

-In a note added to this passage, Tricot points out that “syllogism is the genre (“producer of science”) common to demonstrative, dialectical and rhetorical syllogisms; scientific is the specific difference that distinguishes demonstration from dialectical and rhetorical syllogisms” (In Aristotle, SA, I, 2, 15-25; Note 3 p.
+In a note added to this passage, Tricot points out that « syllogism is the genre (“producer of science”) common to demonstrative, dialectical and rhetorical syllogisms; scientific is the specific difference that distinguishes demonstration from dialectical and rhetorical syllogisms » (In Aristotle, SA, I, 2, 15–25; Note 3 p.
 8).
-Scientific syllogism produces categorical knowledge, the dialectical syllogism produces probable, i.e. criticized, knowledge, where categorical knowledge is not available, and the rhetorical syllogism produces persuasive representations.
-The place of persuasion in Aristotle’s rhetoric should be understood within this framework.
+A scientific syllogism produces categorical knowledge, a dialectical syllogism produces probable, i.e. criticized, knowledge, when categorical knowledge is unavailable, and a rhetorical syllogism produces persuasive representations.
+The role of persuasion in Aristotle’s rhetoric should be understood within this framework.

-Traditional logical theory is based on an analysis of propositions as subject-predicate constructions, on a definition of the relations between the four forms of a general proposition and on a theory of syllogism.
+Traditional logical theory is based on 1) an analysis of propositions as subject-predicate constructions, 2) a definition of the relations between the four forms of a general proposition and 3) a theory of syllogism.

 1.2 Neo-Thomistic logic